For authors

 The Editors strive to ensure the quality of the published material, and to announce each issue as extensively as possible so as to share research results with a wide international community of readers. - Relations with authors

-The decision concerning the acceptance or rejection of each paper is based on the paper’s originality, clarity, and sophistication, as well as on the validity of the study and its relevance to the broad interests of the Journal.
-The Editorial board is available to provide explanations about the double blind review processes. - Relations with reviewers
+The decision concerning the acceptance or rejection of each paper is based on the paper’s originality, clarity, and sophistication, as well as on the validity of the study and its relevance to the broad interests of the journal.
+The Editorial board is available to provide explanations about the double-blind review processes. - Relations with reviewers

 The Editors should provide guidance to reviewers, explaining the standards and expectations of the evaluating process.
 The Editors strive to ensure the protection of data and the confidentiality of the submitted material. - Relations among Editorial board members

-The Editorial board regularly updates members about new policies and developments, and organizes periodic meetings to discuss issues and decisions pertaining to the Journal.
-New board members are chosen according to their credentials and ability to actively contribute to the development and management of the Journal.
+The Editorial board regularly updates members about new policies and developments, and organizes periodic meetings to discuss issues and decisions pertaining to the journal.
+New board members are chosen according to their credentials and ability to actively contribute to the development and management of the journal.
 The Editorial board will provide each new member with guidelines spelling out their responsibilities. - Editorial and peer review processes

 The Editors strive to ensure that the peer review process is unbiased and timely.
 They are responsible for the confidentiality of the submitted material while under review. - Quality assurance

-The Editors are responsible for the quality of the material they publish, recognizing that different Journal issues may have different aims. - Dealing with possible misconduct
+The Editors are responsible for the quality of the material they publish, recognizing that different journal issues may have different aims. - Dealing with possible misconduct

 The Editors have a duty to act if they suspect misconduct or if any allegation of misconduct is brought to their attention.
 This concerns both published and unpublished papers. - Encouraging debate

-The Editors encourage and are willing to consider cogent criticism of work published in their Journal.
+The Editors encourage and are willing to consider cogent criticism of work published in their journal.
 Authors of the criticized material are given the opportunities to respond.